Trainer aircraft

 A trainer is a class of aircraft designed specifically to facilitate flight training of pilots and aircrews.
-The use of a dedicated trainer aircraft with additional safety features—such as tandem flight controls, forgiving flight characteristics and a simplified cockpit arrangement—allows pilots-in-training to safely advance their skills in a more forgiving aircraft.
+The use of a dedicated trainer aircraft with additional safety features—such as tandem flight controls, forgiving flight characteristics and a simplified cockpit arrangement—allows pilots-in-training to safely advance their skills to a more unforgiving aircraft.

 Civilian pilots are normally trained in a light aircraft, with two or more seats to allow for a student and instructor.

 Tandem and side by side

 The two seating configurations for trainer aircraft are: pilot and instructor side by side, or in tandem, usually with the pilot in front and the instructor behind.
-The side-by-side seating configuration has the advantage that pilot and instructor can see each other's actions, allowing the pilot to learn from the instructor and the instructor to correct the student pilot.
+The side-by-side seating configuration has the advantage that the pilot and instructor can see each other's actions, allowing the pilot to learn from the instructor and the instructor to correct the student pilot.
 The tandem configuration has the advantage of being closer to the normal working environment that a fast jet pilot is likely to encounter.

 It is now the norm for pilots to begin their flight training in an aircraft with side-by-side seating and to progress to aircraft with tandem seating.
 This, however, has not always been the case.
 For example, it was usual to find tandem seating in biplane basic trainers such as the Tiger Moth and the Jungmann, and the British used side-by-side seating in the operational conversion of some of its fast jets such as the English Electric Lightning.

 Phases

 Given the expense of military pilot training, air forces typically conduct training in phases to eliminate unsuitable candidates.
 The cost to those air forces that do not follow a graduated training regimen is not just monetary but also in lives.
-For example, for many years the Indian Air Force operated without a suitable advanced training aircraft, leading to a high casualty rate as pilots moved to high performance MiG-21 aircraft without suitable assessment of their aptitude for supersonic flight.
+For example, for many years, the Indian Air Force operated without a suitable advanced training aircraft, leading to a high casualty rate as pilots moved to high-performance MiG-21 aircraft without suitable assessment of their aptitude for supersonic flight.

-There are two main areas for instruction, flight training and operational training.
-In flight training a candidate seeks to develop their flying skills.
-In operational training the candidate learns to use his or her flying skills through simulated combat, attack and fighter techniques.
+There are two main areas for instruction: flight training and operational training.
+In flight training, a candidate seeks to develop their flying skills.
+In operational training, the candidate learns to use their flying skills through simulated combat, attack, and fighter techniques.